ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <center> <img src="{{ site.baseurl }}/img/new_repo_eab.png" alt="Img" style="width: 600px;"/> </center>

-Choose a name for your repository - that will form part of the link for your online tutorial, so choose something short and informative.
-Add a brief description, click on `Initialize with a README.md`, and then click on `Create repository`.
+Choose a name for your repository: that will form part of the link for your online tutorial so choose something short and informative.
+Add a brief description, click on `Initialize with a README.md` and then click on `Create repository`.

 <center> <img src="{{ site.baseurl }}/img/new_repo_eab2.png" alt="Img" style="width: 600px;"/> </center>

 #### Now you can see your new repository.
 Click on `Upload files` and upload your filled in `Markdown` template.
 Make sure you save the file as `index.md` - that will make your tutorial the landing (home) page of the website.
 Upload any images you are using in your tutorial as well.

 You are two clicks away from having a website with your tutorial!
-Now click on `Settings` and scroll down to the `GitHub pages` section - we need to enable the `GitHub pages` feature, which turns our `index.md` file into a page, i.e. website.
+Now click on `Settings` and scroll down to the `GitHub pages` section.
+We need to enable the `GitHub pages` feature, which turns our `index.md` file into a page, i.e. website.
 Change `Source` from `None` to `master` - the master branch of our repository.
 Click on `Save`.

 <center> <img src="{{ site.baseurl }}/img/github_pages.png" alt="Img" style="width: 600px;"/> </center>